lukegeiger/LGFlapJackStackView/README.md

 </p>

 ## Motivation
 When creating my app HoopMetrics, I found myself in need of a type of graph that would display the result of two numbers competing with one another in a specific category.
-The greater the difference in their competition, the more dominate it would appear visually.
-This is the type of graph that was my soloution to that problem.
-If you need to display a Head-To-Head matchup, this graph may be useful for you.
+The greater the difference in their competition, the more dominate it needed to appear visually.
+This is thegraph that was my soloution to that problem.
+If you need to display a head-to-head matchup, this graph may be useful for you.

 ## Usage
 There are three classes that play together to make this graph happen.
 A LGFlapJack, a LGFlapJackCell, and a LGFlapJackStackView.
 All you need to do is create LGFlapJack model items, store them in array, and pass them to the LGFlapJackView, and the rest is handled for you.
+This graph is exportable via CSV and Image.
+(See Exportability)

 ```objective-c